Seremban–Bukit Nenas Highway

-The Seremban–Bandar Baru Enstek Highway or Jalan Sungai Ujong, Federal Route 195, is a major highway in Negeri Sembilan, Malaysia which connects Seremban to Bandar Enstek.
-It is also a main route to the North–South Expressway Southern Route via Seremban Interchange.
+The Seremban–Bandar Baru Enstek Highway, also known as the KLIA Linkage, designated as Federal Route 195, is a major highway in Negeri Sembilan, Malaysia which connects Seremban to Bandar Enstek.
+It is also a main route to the North–South Expressway Southern Route via Seremban Interchange, as well as providing a direct connection between the city with the Kuala Lumpur International Airport.

-The Kilometre Zero is located at Bukit Nenas Toxic Waste Disposal Facilities.

 In 2012, the stretch of the highway from Seremban 2 to Bandar Sri Sendayan was upgraded into dual-carriageway.
 It was completed in 2014.

+The previous Kilometre Zero is located at Bukit Nenas Toxic Waste Disposal Facilities, as the newest extension to Bandar Enstek was completed in 2019.

 There is a pipeline crossing tunnel near Seremban 2.

 At most sections, the Federal Route 195 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.